Mission and goals

 - Research Methods in Marketing for Arts and Culture

 15 credits (3 courses, 3 credits each, and a final project worth 6 credits)

 Theme: Cultural Industries – final project supervision

 - Master’s thesis (focused on an arts sector or industry) (6 credits)

-- International Consulting Management in the Arts (3 credits)
+- Consulting Management (3 credits)

 Your learning will be assessed by means of a combination of exams, team exercises, group projects, syntheses and/or participation in class.
 This last element is essential and will be an important component of your evaluation, as your professional and personal experience can greatly enrich the learning of your peers.
 Accordingly, you will be required to attend every class and to make the necessary personal arrangements to do so.
 At the beginning of each course, you will be informed of the type and conditions of evaluation (evaluation criteria, relative weight of the different elements of the evaluation).